by Hans TenDam

 One of the most beautiful specialisms in our field is with children.
 Like we find inner children in adults, we find inner adults in children.

-he products of our work?
+What are the products of our work?
 I think there are three: catharsis, integration and transformation.
 In the end: liberated people, integrated people, transformed people.
 There are few thing more stimulating than to meet adults in which the child-like and the truly adult qualities live together joyful and strong.
 In which masculine and feminine sides are married.
 In which the animal and the spiritual live side by side.
 We are a new and glorious crop of obstetricians, of new midwives.

 We tend to think that somewhere in the past, there have been civilizations in which spirituality and statecraft went together, where wise healers tended to the suffering.
 I am pretty sure these times and places have existed.
 But what we are doing today seems to me a new wave, in the midst of a turbulent world.
 We are in the forefront of a New Age, firmly rooted in the present age.
 We teach people to live better, to die better, to be reborn better.
 We don’t teach in schools.
 We simply deal with people that have problems.
 We help them to help themselves.
 In the most profound way imaginable.
 In the most simple and practical way imaginable.